Hall to redo Brandi Chastain plaque called unflattering

-SAN FRANCISCO --Bay Area Hall of Fame President Kevin O'Brien told ABC7 News that he offered to redo soccer star Brandi Chastain's plaque after critics on social media called it unflattering.
+SAN FRANCISCO --Bay Area Hall of Fame President Kevin O'Brien says he has offered to redo soccer star Brandi Chastain's plaque after critics on social media called it unflattering.

-San Jose native and soccer superstar Brandi Chastain was one of 5 local legends inducted into the Bay Area Sports Hall of Fame Monday night.
+San Jose native and soccer superstar Brandi Chastain was one of five local legends inducted into the Bay Area Sports Hall of Fame Monday night.

 But what everyone is talking about is the plaque she received that, to put it kindly, is unflattering.
-Chastain says she's been told it "looks like Jimmy Carter, Mickey Rooney, or Gary Busey."
+Chastain said she's been told it "looks like Jimmy Carter, Mickey Rooney, or Gary Busey."

-She did not see it before the unveiling and says when she did, her thought was "Wow, this isn't exactly what I look like."
+She did not see it before the unveiling and says when she did, her thought was, "Wow, this isn't exactly what I look like."

 RELATED: Brandi Chastain says Bay Area Sports Hall of Fame plaque is 'not the most flattering'